D'Angelico Guitars

-D'Angelico Guitars of America is an American musical instrument manufacturer based in Manhattan, New York.
+D'Angelico Guitars of America is an American musical instrument importer based in Manhattan, New York.
 The brand was initially founded by master luthier John D'Angelico in 1932, in Manhattan's Little Italy.
 In 1999, Steve Pisani, John Ferolito Jr., and Brenden Cohen purchased the D'Angelico Guitars trademark.
-Cohen serves as the brand's President and CEO.
+Cohen serves as the brand's president and CEO.
 Original D'Angelico guitars are collector's items and have been used by musicians including Pete Townshend, Eric Clapton, Drake Bell, Bucky Pizzarelli, Chet Atkins, and Chuck Wayne.
 The D'Angelico Mel Bay New Yorker model was featured on the cover of the Mel Bay Publications' guitar method books for decades.

 In 2011, guitars by D'Angelico were included in the 'Guitar Heroes' exhibition at the Metropolitan Museum of Art in New York City.

 Current range of products manufactured by D'Angelico include solid-body, hollow-body, and acoustic guitars, and ukuleles.

 History

 Founding

 Born in New York in 1905 John D'Angelico was apprenticed at the age of nine to his grand uncle Raphael Ciani, an expert violin and mandolin maker.
 This apprenticeship would become the basis for construction principles he later incorporated into his archtop guitars.
 After Ciani died D'Angelico took over the management of the business, but he didn't like having to supervise the 15 employees.
 As a result, he left and founded in 1932 D'Angelico Guitars at 40 Kenmare Street in Manhattan's Little Italy.

-While D'Angelico's craftsmanship was not always exemplary the performance of his guitars established him as the premier marker of archtop guitars.
+While D'Angelico's craftsmanship was not always exemplary the performance of his guitars established him as the premier maker of archtop guitars.
 His reputation later brought offers from larger companies, but ultimately he decided to keep his operation under his own name.
 During the late 1930s, when production was at its peak, D'Angelico only had the assistance of two workers.
 Despite being handmade the company's guitars were no more expensive than similar mass-produced guitars produced by Epiphone and Gibson.

-Among D'Angelico's employees were Vincent 'Jimmy' DiSerio, who worked for D'Angelico from 1932-1959, and Jimmy D'Aquisto who joined the company as an apprentice in 1952.
+Among D'Angelico's employees were Vincent 'Jimmy' DiSerio, who worked for D'Angelico from 1932 to 1959, and Jimmy D'Aquisto who joined the company as an apprentice in 1952.

 D'Angelico had a heart attack in 1959 and also parted ways with DiSerio who left to work at the Favilla guitar company.
 As a result, he closed the business but soon reopened it after Jimmy D'Aquisto who was unable to find work, convinced him to do so.
 After several more heart attacks John D'Angelico died in 1964 at the age of 59.
 D'Aquisto, then bought the business from the D'Angelico family but a poor business decision lost him the right to the D'Angelico name.